 P365 XL IWB Holster

 Choosing the right P365 XL IWB Holster is all about finding the correct carry position.
 There are a couple of carry positions that people tend to favor when carrying inside the waistband.
-Those positions are the appendix, which generally means forward of the hips, strong side, which generally means from the three to five o’clock for a right-handed shooter or nine to seven for a left-handed shooter, as well as small of the back carry.
+Those positions are the appendix, which generally means forward of the hips, strong side.
+This generally means from the three to five o’clock for a right-handed shooter or nine to seven for a left-handed shooter, as well as small of the back carry.
 Small of the back is not recommended due to safety concerns.

 You’ll want to make sure the muzzle of the holster is very well-rounded.
 This rounding will make it seem like you have a soft ball touching your body instead of the rough cut end of a two by four.
 It makes a huge difference in comfort when carrying a gun throughout the day.
 Another feature specific to strong side carry is adjustable cant.
-Cant plays as a couple roles when it comes to caring strong side.
+Cant plays as a couple roles when it comes to caring strtnatong side.

 One of those roles is to conceal the firearm.
-The grip of the firearm is the most likely portion of the gun to print when carrying at the strong side.
+The grip of the firearm is the most likely portion of the gun to print.
+That is when carrying at the strong side.
 So you want to make sure the grip sits as close to the body as possible.
 Anting the firearm so it rides nicely next to your kidney is paramount.
 Getting the cant on the Sig P365 XL Holster perfect will make the gun as concealable as possible.
 The usefulness of cant doesn’t stop there, though.

 If you don’t have adjustable cant on a holster, then you lose control of how well the holster will work for you.
 I suggest getting a holster that has between zero and 30 degrees of cant.
 Most holsters come with only seven and a half or 15 degrees of cant.
 And usually they do not have continuous adjustment.
 So they’ll give you the option of either zero or 15 degrees of cant, with nothing in between.